dubstep-warrior/voicehub/README.md

 ## 📍 Overview

 VoiceHub is a React Native app that aims to provide a comprehensive chat experience.
-It incorporates key features such as user authentication, real-time messaging, profile management, and friend connections.
+Developed with Expo, the application incorporates key features such as user authentication, real-time messaging, profile management, and friend connections.
 The project utilizes Firebase for its backend services, ensuring secure and reliable messaging.
 VoiceHub offers a customizable and user-friendly interface, supporting seamless communication and collaboration for individuals and groups.

 ---